-- By Arch PuddingtonArch Puddington is director of research at Freedom House.
+- By Arch PuddingtonArch Puddington is senior vice president for research at Freedom House.

 Earlier this week, former All-Pro basketball star Dennis Rodman made headlines around the world for a highly unusual visit to North Korea.
 "I come in peace," he said on Twitter.
 "I love the people of North Korea."
 He also seemed to hit it off with the country’s young leader Kim Jong Un, to whom he referred as a "friend for life," taking in an exhibition basketball game featuring the Harlem Globetrotters and posing for smiling photos.

 Rodman’s comments raised a few eyebrows.
 The North Korean regime is ranked by Freedom House as the world’s most repressive dictatorship, and for good reason: The people of North Korea have suffered for more than 60 years under the family of Rodman’s new friend, whose members have allowed millions to starve while building up a mammoth military machine.